symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

             'name' => '/cms/content/blocks/sidebarBlock',
         )) ?>

-In this example we specify an absolute path, however, if the block is a child of a content document, then you can simply specify the **name** of the block as follows:
+In this example, we specify an absolute path.
+However, if the block is the child of a content document, then you can simply specify the **name** of the block as follows:

 .. configuration-block::